apazaf/gbpn/content/en/post/2025_snow-update-3/index.md

 ---

 Dear Snowball Lovers,
-the most distinguished representatives of APAZAF conducted an inspection of the playing field today, finding it in decidedly mediocre conditions: there is little snow, and the snow present is a bit dry and icy.
+the most distinguished representatives of APAZAF conducted an inspection of the playing field today, finding it in decidedly mediocre conditions: there is little snow, and the that which is present is a bit dry and icy.
 However, it is possible to dig a little and collect the snow to make snowballs, so the Battle will take place anyway!

 Here's the status of the snow cover at the Bivouac:
 ![Snow status at the Bivouac](/media/post/2025-snow-status.jpg)

-In the worst case, instead of a Great Snowball Fight, we will take a Gorgeous Walk to the Menegazzi Bivouac, which is always a great idea.
+In the worst case, instead of a Great Snowball Fight, we will take a Gorgeous Stroll with Fun, which is also a great idea.

 The way up on foot is comfortable, with some ice but not too annoying.
 It is impossible to use a bobsleigh, skis or similar items.